praekelt/seed-auth-api/docs/http_api.rst

     Archiving can be reversed by setting ``archived`` to ``true`` when :ref:`updating <organizations-update>` an organization.

-    Requires admin user, or any user that has 'org:admin' or 'org:write' permissions, with object_id equal to organization_id.
+    Requires admin user, or any user that has 'org:admin' for this organization.

     :status 204: Organization successfully archived